gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 We got a handful of nice contributions.
 Some out of the blue, which humbled us, some from friends.
 We are grateful for each and every one of those.

 These contributions though did not change our product significantly.
-The truth is though, we did not put in the time to have a clear enough roadmap, or communicate a clear enough technical guidance.
-We put the time into development.
-At our scale having a couple of internal contributors is a much safer route to product than relying on external contributors.
+We also did not put in the time to have a clear enough roadmap, or communicate a clear enough technical guidance.
+At our scale, having a couple of internal contributors is a much safer route to product than relying on external contributors.

 We also do not need many integrations, nor our software usable in any other context than Gimlet itself.
 We are making glue between projects from the Cloud Native Landscape.
 If you are a user, you can certainly make a PR, but it is unlikely to have an ecosystem of developers around Gimlet.